‘Bringing Up Bates’ Star Josie Bates Marries Fiance Kelton Balka: Pics

 Wedding bells are ringing!
 Josie Bates married her fiancé, Kelton Balka, on Friday, October 5, Us Weekly exclusively confirms.

-The Bringing Up Bates stars tied the knot at 4 p.m. in an outdoor ceremony overlooking the Great Smoky Mountains at Cove Lake State Park in Caryville, Tennessee.
+The Bringing Up Bates stars tied the knot at 4 p.m. in an outdoor ceremony at Cove Lake State Park in Caryville, Tennessee.

 The bride’s father, Pastor Gil Bates, officiated the ceremony alongside Mike Fox.
 Her sisters, Erin Paine and Tori Bates, who is expecting her first child in November, were also involved in the nuptials, performing music on the piano and violin, respectively.
 Per family tradition, Josie’s brother Lawson Bates also wrote and performed a song for the newlyweds.